NeNe Leakes Is Reportedly Attempting To Reconcile With Her ‘RHOC’ Co-Stars Amid Filming On Season 12

 “There has been a ton of tension between all of the ladies, and she’s really stepped up since she’s the OG of the franchise, almost like a mother hen, in getting everyone to be open and talk and rebuilding connections and relationships,” the source continued.

-During filming on the 12th season of The Real Housewives of Atlanta, Leakes and her co-stars ventured to Toronto for a cast trip and according to Hollywood Life‘s source, the trip was a great step in the right direction.
+During filming on the 12th season of The Real Housewives of Atlanta, Leakes and her co-stars ventured to Toronto for a cast trip, and according to Hollywood Life‘s source, the trip signaled a new direction for the cast.

 “The trip was a great step in the right direction to getting everyone on the same page and making progress for so many broken relationships among the cast,” the source shared.
-“Photos from Toronto symbolizes the recent unity between all of the ladies.”
+“Photos from Toronto symbolizes [sic] the recent unity between all of the ladies.”

-Leakes and her co-stars began filming on the new season earlier this summer and shortly thereafter, it was confirmed that Moore had rejoined the series after previously being removed from her full-time role ahead of Season 11.
+Leakes and her co-stars began filming on the new season earlier this summer, and shortly thereafter, it was confirmed that Moore had rejoined the series after previously being removed from her full-time role ahead of Season 11.
 Moore also confirmed her return on Instagram.

 During Season 10 of the show, Moore failed to showcase her marriage to Marc Daly and because of that, she was only included in a cameo role during Season 11.
 Now, however, as she and her co-stars film Season 12, she is expected to allow the cameras into her personal life in a greater manner and also showcase her life as a new mom.